dattphan15/portfolio/README.md

 2. Install and use the correct version of Node using NVM
    `nvm install`

-3. Install Yarn
-   `npm install -g yarn`

-4. Install dependencies
+3. Install dependencies
-   `yarn` or `npm install`
+   `npm install`

-5. Start the development server
+4. Start the development server
    `npm start`

 ---